 As I am writing this text, it seems that the issue that affected Office 365 users worldwide has been diagnosed and solved.
-Users were unable to login due to a DNS issue on the Level 3 of the network that propagated.
+Users were unable to login due to a DNS issue that propagated.
 It is now behind us as you can read here.

 Office 365 outages of this size are visible because they are global but the main reason is that they are very rare.

 We work with hundreds of large international companies that use GSX Gizmo to monitor the health of their Office 365 deployments.
 Here are the main take-aways we gathered from them:

 1. Outages like this one are very rare.
 This means that the service delivered by Microsoft is of high quality.
 Issues like these are visible but think about the following comparison.
 Airline accidents make headline news because they are spectacular.
 However, if you look at the ratio of casualties to miles travelled, flying is the safest mean of transportation.

 2. Yet Microsoft still beats their SLA every month.
 But customer responsibility issues are 5.3x more common.
 If you’re worried about this issue, how about the five outages or performance degradations you missed that were on your end?

 What affects users is usually performance degradation, which occurs frequently.
 Based on our expertise, our analysis shows that what affects delivery is really rarely Microsoft but rather the responsibilities of the company using Office 365.
 All “full cloud” deployments are actually “full hybrid”.
 Using Office 365 does not mean that usual classic mechanisms have to be set up to manage delivery.

 If we talk about monitoring in the new IT world, you must collect your own metrics using the service exactly as an end user would, from the locations they perform their actions, and through the same delivery path.
 It is the only way to gather end-to-end visibility in order to manage user expectations and close tickets should any arise.
 It is also the best way to ensure your work has appropriate visibility to senior management.